justincasher/justincasher.github.io/pages/seminars.md

 title: Seminars
 ---
 <br/>
-This fall I am organizing a seminar on p-adic Hodge theory.
-Here is the tentative schedule:
+This fall I am planning on organizing a seminar on p-adic Hodge theory (or another topic of interest) for the graduate students (or facculty if they are interested in attending).
+More information will posted here soon!

-Here are some links to past seminars: